MRC-Epid-it24/intake24/docs/guides/integrations.md

 Please note options described above are not exhaustive.
 It is a list of most used methods, for more details consult [API documentation](/api/).

-Not found integration you're looking for?
-We appreciate that every system is a bit different and we're happy to help with integration and extend Intake24 to allow for seamless integration and wider adoption.
+Not found the integration you're looking for?
+We appreciate that every system is a bit different, so we're happy to advise and where possible extend Intake24 to allow for seamless integration and wider adoption.
 Open an issue on [GitHub](https://github.com/MRC-Epid-it24/intake24/issues) and we will try to help.